JustaKris/Donald-Trump-Rally-Speeches-NLP/docs/guides/quickstart.md

 # Quick Start Guide

-This guide gets you up and running with the NLP API in minutes.
-For comprehensive documentation, visit the [full documentation site](https://justakris.github.io/Donald-Trump-Rally-Speeches-NLP/).
+This guide gets you up and running with the NLP Chatbot API in minutes.
+For comprehensive documentation, visit the [full documentation site](https://justakris.github.io/Trump-Rally-Speeches-NLP-Chatbot/).

 ## Running the RAG-Powered NLP API